CHAOJICHENG5/ShuZhiQiHuang/README.md

 ## ⚡ Introduction

-**ShuZhiQiHuang** is a pioneering large language model specifically designed for **integrated Traditional Chinese Medicine (TCM) and Western Medicine** applications, developed by the **Innovation Center for AI and Drug Discovery, East China Normal University**.Our model employs a **two-stage** approach that combines biomedical knowledge with TCM classical literature through advanced fine-tuning and knowledge graph fusion techniques.
+**ShuZhiQiHuang** is a pioneering large language model specifically designed for **integrated Traditional Chinese Medicine (TCM) and Western Medicine** applications, collaboratively released by **East China Normal University in conjunction with Shanghai University of Traditional Chinese Medicine and other contributing institutions**.
+Our model employs a two-stage approach that combines biomedical knowledge with TCM classical literature through advanced fine-tuning and knowledge graph fusion techniques.

 ### Key Innovations